istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 See [authorization concept page](/docs/concepts/security/#authorization) for a detailed in-depth explanation of the `AuthorizationPolicy`.

+## Future of the `v1alpha1` policy

+With new `v1beta1` authorization policy, the `v1alpha1` RBAC policy (`ClusterRbacConfig`, `ServiceRole`, and `ServiceRoleBinding`) is deprecated and will not be supported from Istio 1.6 onwards.

+Istio 1.4 and 1.5 will continue to support the `v1alpha1` RBAC policy to give you enough time to move away from the alpha policies.

-## Migration
+## Migration to the `v1beta1` policy

-Istio 1.4 supports both `v1alpha` and `v1beta1` policies at the same time.
-The `v1beta1` policy overrides the `v1alpha1` policy if they are both applied to the same workload:
+Before `v1alpha1` policy is fully removed, Istio will support both `v1alpha` and `v1beta1` policies at the same time.
+However, the `v1beta1` policy overrides the `v1alpha1` policy if they are both applied to the same workload:

 1. If any `v1beta1` policies apply to the workload, the `v1beta1` policy is used and the `v1alpha1` policies on the same workload will all be ignored